menu

 Setting & Lifestyle

-Wadsworth is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Wadsworth is a great place for families with children to consider.
+First of all, many other families with children live here, making Wadsworth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Wadsworth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wadsworth’s overall crime rate is lower than average for the country.

 Demographics

 Wadsworth is a very ethnically-diverse village.
 The people who call Wadsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wadsworth residents report their race to be White, followed by Black or African-American.
 Wadsworth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.55% of the village’s residents.
-Important ancestries of people in Wadsworth include German, Polish, Italian, Irish, and Swedish.
+People of Hispanic or Latino origin account for 15.81% of the village’s residents.
+Important ancestries of people in Wadsworth include German, Irish, Italian, Polish, and English.

 The most common language spoken in Wadsworth is English.
 Other important languages spoken here include Spanish and Portuguese.